The mighty Danube River runs through the middle, passing under eight bridges, including the famous Chain Bridge.

 Buda Castle

-The most important part of Budapest historically is Buda Castle, the enormous complex that was once the home of the Hungarian kings.
-You can’t miss it and, looking over from the Pest side, it dominates the hill.
+Historically, the most important part of Castle Hill – and Budapest – is Buda Castle, the enormous complex that was once the home of the Hungarian kings.

 It was first built in 1265 but most of what you see now is the Baroque palace from the 18th century.
-Since then, it has become a sprawling cultural centre with various museums.
+Since then, it has become a sprawling cultural centre with different buildings and wings dominating most of the hill.

-If you have more time, you could visit the large Hungarian National Gallery or Budapest History Museum, which are now housed within the castle buildings
+If you have more time, there are also these good museums now housed within the castle complex:

 Matthias Church